NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 So how can we model this system of pricing?

 Let's assume there is only one route from "A" to "B".
 There are many riders that request trips at a consistent rate and many drivers that are either offline, waiting or in-transit with a rider.
-At $10 a ride, the consistent demand for trips is adequately supplied by just enough drivers.
+At $10 a ride, the consistent demand for trips is adequately supplied by just enough drivers, with a 3 minute waiting time.
+Drivers want to maximise the amount they earn for their time and will therefore become more active if prices increase.
+Riders will also accept higher prices to avoid high waiting times.

-Now we collide our model with the world - what happens if there is a big concert playing tonight downtown at "B" and rider demand spikes?
+Now we collide our model with the world - _what happens if there is a big concert playing tonight downtown at "B" and rider demand spikes?_

 This violates our model's assumption that riders request at a consistent rate.
 Now we have many riders and not enough available drivers.
 We can quantify rider dissatisfaction using waiting times - the time between when they request a ride to when they are picked up by the driver.

 In this example, rider waiting times are soaring to 30 minutes a trip because of the time it takes for the fixed number of drivers to take a rider from "A" to "B" and drive back to fetch another available rider.

 If we step back and squint, we can view this problem as a queue with riders lining up and being served at a certain rate by the pool of drivers.
 This is great luck because queues are well studied in the field of statistics!

-Running off to our library, we dust off our a tome on [Queuing Theory](https://en.wikipedia.org/wiki/Queueing_theory) and recognise that this is an M/M/c-type queue.
+Running off to our library, we dust off our a tome on [Queuing Theory](https://en.wikipedia.org/wiki/Queueing_theory) and recognise that this is an M/M/c-type queue (c=1 is our model).
+Now we can apply some maths and infer how many drivers we need to get the queue waiting times down to something reasonable (say 5 minutes).

+To get